English Literature (MA)

 How will I be taught?

-The teaching in the optional modules is text-based and revolves around the exploration of concepts and ideas from a range of literary, historical, and theoretical perspectives within the broad field of English Literature.
+The teaching in the optional modules is text-based and revolves around the exploration of concepts from a range of literary, historical, and theoretical perspectives within the broad field of English literature.

 The learning activities vary from module to module as appropriate but will include such activities as interactive discussions of prepared texts/topics and, in some cases, student-led presentations.

-You are strongly encouraged to explore our excellent library resources.
-You are expected to undertake preparation including wide-ranging reading to enable full participation.
+You are strongly encouraged to explore our excellent library resources and are expected to undertake preparation including wide-ranging reading to enable full participation.

 How will I be assessed?

-Part One is assessed by a range of methods that are designed to develop your ability to present your own thoughts in formal speech and writing, including essays, oral presentations (which are largely formative and aimed at clarifying your essay ideas in advance of summative assessment) and other assessment types that are designed to improve your research and communication skills; for example, a project that allows you to explore communication forms such as recorded presentations (a video essay); blog, wiki, Twitter stream, website presentation or podcast.
+The taught stage is assessed by a range of methods that are designed to develop your ability to present your own thoughts in formal speech and writing.
+This includes essays, oral presentations (which are largely formative and aimed at clarifying your essay ideas in advance of summative assessment) and other assessment types that are designed to improve your research and communication skills; for example, a project that allows you to explore communication forms such as recorded presentations (a video essay), blog, wiki, social media stream, website presentation or podcast.
+Some taught modules are assessed by a single long (4000-word) piece of work in order to help you prepare for the dissertation stage of the programme.

-Part Two is examined by a 15,000 to 16,000-word dissertation.
-The dissertation is developed through formal meetings with your supervisor, who provides feedback on draft sections and discusses any ideas that you present orally at the meeting.
+Your dissertation stage is examined by a 15,000 to 16,000-word dissertation.
+The dissertation is developed through formal meetings with your supervisor, who provides feedback on draft sections and discusses ideas that you present at the meetings.

 There are opportunities for formative assessment on each module; you are also encouraged to discuss ideas for your assessed work with the module leader or supervisor.